Internet in Japan: Regulation

 Self-regulation plays an important role among Japanese Internet Service Providers (ISP), as Japan lacks an independent regulatory commission.
 The Ministry of Internal Affairs and Communications (MIC) oversees the telecommunications, Internet, and broadcast sectors with a hands-off approach.
 Law enforcement is more proactive in regulation of the internet and has made arrests with mixed results on the basis of online activity.
 Non-profit organizations such as the Broadcasting Ethics & Program Improvement Organization have been formed to help regulate the Internet.

 Japan has three major mobile operators—au by KDDI, NTT's DoCoMo, and Softbank.
 NTT, while considered a privatized and reorganized ex-state monopoly, remains dominant in practice due to the expense of switching providers, the inconvenience of changing contact information, and other causes tying customers to dominant operators.
 While the market is open, the NTT group remains dominant and the Japanese government is still the mandated largest shareholder of NTT.
 The government owns a third of the company, enough to control the vote at shareholder meetings.
 The government has not exercised this power to manage the company and may have little incentive to challenge NTT's market dominance and push for more competition because of the returns it gets from being a shareholder.
 No major foreign firms have successfully entered the market, with the exception of smartphones by Apple and Samsung.

 History

-In September 1984, Jun Murai connected Keio University and Tokyo Institute of Technology with a 300 bps line using a telephone line instead of the physical delivery of tape media.
+In September 1984, Jun Murai connected Keio University and Tokyo Institute of Technology with a 300 bit/s line using a telephone line instead of the physical delivery of tape media.
 In October of the same year, the University of Tokyo was connected and expanded to JUNET, which became the basis of the internet in Japan.